-Astonishingly, shortly after members of the community expressed these views, HPO issued its Revised Report recommending that the Board "clarify and confirm" the existing boundary in such a way that would not include the location of the Proposed Project.
+Astonishingly, shortly after members of the community expressed these views, HPO issued its Revised Report recommending that the Board "clarify and confirm" the existing boundary in such a way that would not include the Proposed Project.
 The Revised Report does not explain why HPO suddenly changed its position.
-DCCA is therefore rightly concerned that HPO may have changed its position not because of any factual misunderstanding about the existing boundary but rather because of a desire to avoid the need for additional public notice or a hearing by the Mayor's Agent concerning the Proposed Project.
+DCCA was therefore rightly concerned that HPO may have changed its position not because of any factual misunderstanding about the existing boundary but rather because of a desire to avoid the need for additional public notice or a hearing by the Mayor's Agent concerning the Proposed Project.
+We are happy to see the subdivision now coming before the Mayor's Agent as provided for by the historic preservation law.

-The Board should reject HPO's recommendation to allow subdivision of the existing record lot because the Original Report correctly identifies the existing boundary of the landmarked site.
-Therefore, a substantial portion of the landmarked site would fall outside the new subdivided record lot being retained by the Temple Building and exclude from historic preservation protections a substantial part of the landmarked site, AND do so without the required Mayor's Agent's Hearing, where the applicant would need to prove that removing property from a historic landmarked site both 'retains and enhances the individual landmark.'
+The Mayor's Agent should reject the application from Perseus TDC (the "Applicant") to allow subdivision of the existing record lot, which is based, in part, on the HRPB decisions on the lot subdivision in May 2019 in Historic Landmark Case 19-06 and September 2019 Historic Landmark Case 19-497, which were based on the HPO recommendation in its Revised Report.
+The Original Report correctly identified the existing boundary of the landmarked site.
+Therefore, a substantial portion of the landmarked site would fall outside the new subdivided record lot being retained by the Temple Building and exclude from historic preservation protections a substantial part of the landmarked site, AND the Applicant has not proven that removing property from a historic landmarked site both 'retains and enhances the individual landmark.'
 The Original Report (p.
 1) correctly states that, "[u]nder the D.C.
 Preservation Law [i.e., the Act] adopted in 1978, the new legal protections for a historic landmark extend to the building and its site, commonly interpreted as the lot where the building is situated."
 The Original Report (pp. 1-2) further correctly identifies the lot and corresponding boundary by reference to a map taken from authoritative historical records.

-Additionally, the existing eastern edge of the site unquestionably coincides with the eastern edge of the 16th Street Historic District.
+Additionally, the existing eastern edge of the site, as identified in the April 2019 HPO Staff report, unquestionably coincides with the eastern edge of the 16th Street Historic District.
 This conclusion was explicitly made in the Original Report (p.
 2), and it is consistent with any reasonable interpretation of the boundaries of the 16th Street Historic District.
 The historic district's nomination documents establish that only properties that front 16th Street, NW, were included in the nomination.
-As one of the properties fronting 16th Street, NW, the temple was included in the nomination, and its site was appropriately determined at that time as having the eastern boundary shown in the Original Report (p.
+As one of the properties fronting 16th Street, NW, the Temple was included in the nomination, and its site was appropriately determined at that time as having the eastern boundary shown in the Original Report (p.
 2).
-To be clear, if the rear of the temple had not been deemed part of the temple's site, there would not have been any logical reason to include it in the historic district because, by design, the historic district only includes properties that front 16th Street, NW.
+To be clear, if the rear of the Temple had not been deemed part of the Temple's site, there would not have been any logical reason to include it in the historic district because, by design, the historic district only includes properties that front 16th Street, NW.
 The Office of Planning's map of the 16th Street Historic District, as well as its map of the 14th Street Historic District, clearly show this boundary.
 The maps are attached as Exhibit 3.